tektutor/openshift-tekton-feb-2022/Day1/README.md

 Kindly stick onto the credential details given to you.
 Please avoid switching from one user to other.
 Please avoid switching between the clusters.
+Please create only one project per participant as the Cluster is shared by 10 participants.
+At any point in time, please do not scale beyond 5 pods per participants, imagine 5 x 20 = 100 Pods.
+Once you are done with a lab exercise, please delete the project and recreate with the same name.
 </pre>

 ##### :question: What will happen if I don't follow the above requests?